rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 }
 ```

-If there is still a function using the old iterator protocol, you can manually pass a closure or use a `do` loop:
+If there is still a function using the old iterator protocol, you can manually pass a closure or use a `do` loop, as a stopgap until it is rewritten as an iterator:

 ```rust
 do old_iteration_function() |_x| {